25 Best Webinar Software Platforms of June 2023 (Top 7 Picks)

 Your goal should be to talk about things that can be easily demonstrated and understood.

 And the emphasis should be on wrapping it up within 45 minutes and entering your sales pitch for the best results.

-Suppose it’s the weekend and a 50% discount flash sale got announced for 2 days only.
+Suppose it’s the weekend and a 50% discount flash sale got announced for two days only.
 There’s a real sense of urgency.

 However, if the announcement was made over two months ago, no one will remember it when the time comes.

-The 2017 Webinar Benchmarks Report found out that 25% of registrations occur on the day of the webinar, whereas 23% of registration occurs more than two weeks before.
+The Webinar Benchmarks Report found that 25% of registrations occur on the day of the webinar, whereas 23% of registration occurs more than two weeks before.

 You should also plan to announce your webinars numerous times before launch, including via emails, social media, and other teasers.